 Reforms that took effect in the past year include:

 - The United Kingdom has ratified its agreement to the OECD's Multilateral Convention to Implement Tax Treaty Related Measures to Prevent BEPS (the 'Multilateral Instrument' or 'MLI') and deposited that instrument of ratification with the OECD.
 Consequently, the MLI entered into force in the United Kingdom on 1 October 2018 and will have a fundamental impact on how taxpayers access double tax treaties (DTTs) to which it applies.
-It will begin to apply (for example, in relation to withholding tax [WHT]) from 1 January 2019 to the UK’s double tax agreements (DTAs) with those territories that have also ratified before 1 October 2018, where those are covered tax agreements.
+It began to apply (for example, in relation to withholding tax [WHT]) from 1 January 2019 to the UK’s double tax agreements (DTAs) with those territories that have also ratified before 1 October 2018, where those are covered tax agreements.
 The precise dates on which the MLI will begin to have effect for other purposes, or in relation to other DTAs, will depend upon when other treaty partners submit their instruments of ratification with the OECD and what options and reservations they have submitted.

 Changes enacted but not yet in force